Teen Vaping: Was Juul Marketing Toward Children?

 Additionally, if you look at the bottom picture shown above, it shows a group of very young people smoking a Juul posted by a social media user.
 The social media post contains many of the same hashtags Juul uses as stated above.
 Juul recognizes this post and goes as far as to comment “squad” on the photo, which is a slang term for “group of friends” among younger generations.
 Juul allegedly was aware that teens and young adults were using the product.
 This is just another way Juul could potentially be marketing toward children.
 Moreover, Juul continued to follow their tactics on social media, but still to engaged the same way between 2016-2018.

 Many companies that market their products primarily on social media use celebrities or social media influencers to promote their products.
 These products typically target younger generations that are heavy into social media networks.
 Companies will do this by either offering a free product to the influencer in exchange for promotion and advertising or as an exchange for payment to promote their product on their (the influencers) social media.
 But when it comes to choosing which influencer to use to market your product, companies usually choose people whose social media following is their target market.

 Juul purportedly targeted influencers with a large, underage, social media following.
 According to a legal document, Juul targeted big celebrities like Miley Cyrus and Cara Delevingne by offering them free Juuls to promote their product.
 They also reportedly targeted other social media influencers who had young followers like fashion bloggers, stylists, and other actresses.
-In this case, Juul wasn’t directly marketing toward children but allegedly hiring social media influencers with a young following.
+In this case, Juul wasn’t directly marketing toward children but hiring other people who could potentially.